Murder of Yang Xin: Zhu Haiyang

-2007 Virginia Tech shooting

-Following the mass shooting, the campus installed an alert system to notify students immediately rather than delay for two hours.
-In 2009, the night Zhu decapitated Yang, after Zhu was arrested, the school security system informed 30,000 subscribers in half an hour.

-Classes were held as normal on the following day (Thursday) across the campus.

-The university provided counseling to students and faculty.
-Officials also contacted the families of the victims of the 2007 shooting as well as Yang Xin's family.

 Murder

 On January 21, 2009, Wednesday morning, Zhu purchased an 8-inch butcher knife which he used to murder Yang along with a claw hammer and two other knives.
 After buying the weapons, Zhu called Yang a dozen times.

 On January 21, around 7:00 PM Wednesday night, Zhu attacked Yang with a knife and decapitated her while the two were having coffee at the Au Bon Pain restaurant at the Graduate Life Center.

 Yang had many wounds on her arms and hands as she was trying to fight Zhu.
 Eventually, Yang fell and Zhu cut off her head.
 When the police arrived, Zhu was covered in blood and holding Yang's head.